stephenlienharrell/S3-NEXRAD-Search/README.md

         maxlon: maximum longitude of domain
         minlat: minimum lattitude of domain
         minlon: minimum longitude of domain
+        height: height above sealevel in meters for domain

         returns: List of keys in nexrad s3 bucket corespopnding to the parameters